 3. If you want to meet locals, you need to be able to communicate

 Many people are patient with foreigners struggling with the language, but there’s a limit for anyone.
 And there’s only so much connection you can make with another person if you can’t really communicate.
-Meeting locals can be hard even when you have a high level of the language.
+To be honest, sometimes meeting locals can be hard even when you have a high level of the language.
 Speaking very slowly and with lots of pauses can be difficult for both sides.
-And if they don’t speak English, you may either give up trying to communicate, remain silent (and boring) in group settings, or just hangout with other expats.
-If they do speak English then point #4 will be an issue …
+And if they don’t speak English, you may either give up trying to communicate, remain silent (and boring) in group settings, or just hangout with other expats who speak English.
+And if they do speak English then point #4 will be an issue …

 4. If you can’t speak Spanish well enough, everyone will be tempted to switch to English

 When relationships are on the line, it’s more important to communicate then to let someone practice their Spanish.
-And if you’re level is so low you can’t express yourself in a timely and coherent manner, you or your speaking partner will likely switch to English if the option is there.
+And if your level is so low you can’t express yourself conversationally, you or your speaking partner will likely switch to English if the option is there.
 This can even happen at intermediate levels.
 But if you have a slightly higher level and have mastered at least basic Spanish, you have a much better chance 0f finding a way to keep the communication going in Spanish.

-So what basic Spanish should you learn prior?
+So what basic Spanish should you learn before you travel?

 Now that we’ve told you what not to do, let’s look at what you should do before you start packing your bags for flight to a Spanish-speaking country.

-You can also referenced our cheater’s guide to beginner Spanish which details many of these points below.
+You can also reference our cheater’s guide to beginner Spanish which details many of these points below.

-We recommend as a minimum to learn the basic Spanish lessons below:
+We recommend as a minimum learn the basic Spanish lessons below: